-You’ll hear it called “SR-22 insurance.”
-But an SR-22 isn’t actually insurance at all — rather, it’s a document that your insurance company files with your state as proof that you carry an active policy meeting minimum liability requirements.
+You’ll hear it called SR-22 insurance, but it isn’t actually insurance at all.
+It’s a document that your insurance company files with your state as proof that you carry an active policy meeting minimum liability requirements.
 In other words, it’s your official proof of insurance to legally get back on the road.

 States that don’t require SR-22 insurance